Nedra Volz: Early life and career

 In 1980, she appeared in several Jack in the Box TV spots as they blew up Jack, one of more than 25 commercials that featured Volz.

 By 1980 she appeared on TV almost weekly, starting with a recurring role as housekeeper Adelaide Brubaker in the sitcom Diff'rent Strokes.
 In 1981 she landed another recurring role as postal worker Emma Tisdale on the TV show The Dukes of Hazzard.
 In the 1982–83 season, Volz was the matriarch on Filthy Rich, a series spoofing prime-time soap operas of the day.
 Volz's character Winona "Mother B" Beck, was the discarded first wife of cryogenically frozen Big Guy Beck (Slim Pickens and, after his death, Forrest Tucker), constantly trying to escape from the nursing home to return to the family mansion, Toad Hall.
-Volz's final series role was as the bail-bonds woman that hired Lee Majors' bounty-hunter character on The Fall Guy from 1985 until the series ended in 1986.
+Volz's final series role was as Pearl Sperling, one of the bail-bonds women that employed Lee Majors's bounty-hunter character Colt Seavers, on The Fall Guy.

 In "Mission of Peace", a 1986 episode of The A-Team, she was one of a group of senior citizens forced into asking the team for help.
 She portrayed the roles of Mrs. Perwinkle and Angelica on The Super Mario Bros.
 Super Show in 1989.
 She continued as a guest star on such series as Night Court, Coach, The Commish and Babes into the early 1990s, and she continued to act well into her eighties.

 In Moving Violations, director Neil Israel allowed her to do many stunts herself, including being lifted into a window and falling head-first onto the floor.
 Volz's last acting role was in The Great White Hype in 1996.

-Personal life

-Volz' first husband, Lester Rhode, was a songwriter and director of Cato's Vagabonds orchestra; they later divorced.
-In 1944 she married Oren Volz.
-The couple had three children.
-Oren Volz died in 1987 after 43 years of marriage.

-Volz lived in Upland, California through the 1980s and 1990s.
-She was a volunteer Official Celebrity Spokesperson for D.A.R.E. in Ontario, California, before she relocated to Mesa, Arizona.